top of page

 Three types of car are catered for: Saloons , Sportscars & Racing Cars (both single seaters and sports racing cars)

-Currently Saloons and Sportscars are accepted pre 1977 & now also pre 1986, and Racing cars pre 1986.
+In a change for 2025 Saloons, Sportscars and Single seaters racing cars are now accepted pre 1990.
 This has been revised to cater for cars of a slightly newer age in some additional classes.

-Vehicles must remain largely as per period specification with original engines & no modern electronic control systems fitted.
+Vehicles must remain largely as per period specification with original engines & no modern electronic control systems fitted (unless OEM fitted).
 Treaded road legal tyres are specified for saloon & sportscars.
 Safety equipment can vary depending on the level of vehicle modifications (ie: Road-going or modified categories).

 The main Championship is scored on a handicap basis , with drivers aiming to beat their previous best times.
 A subsidiary series sponsored by Classic Hillclimb.com aims to reward the drivers of the fastest cars with some additional awards.

-Typically the Championship attracts around 70 to 80 registered contenders each season.
-A Prescott 'Home venue' meeting will often have around 20 runners in each of the three classes.
+Typically the Championship attracts around 50+ registered contenders each season.
+A Prescott 'Home venue' meeting will often have around 30 runners across the three classes.

-All the main UK Hillclimb and Sprint venues are utilised in a 'normal' season , Prescott / Shelsley Walsh / Loton Park / Gurston Down and Llandow for 2024 with others eg: Wiscombe Park / Curborough and Anglesey circuit having been used in recent years.
+All the main UK Hillclimb and Sprint venues are utilised in a 'normal' season , Prescott / Shelsley Walsh / Loton Park / Gurston Down and Harewood for 2025 with others eg: Wiscombe Park / Curborough and Anglesey circuit having been used in recent years.

 bgImage